 On September 25, 2018, Secretary of Public Safety and Homeland Security Brian J. Moran publicly announced that the Department of Correction's proposed visitation policy banning visitors using tampons and menstrual cups was to be suspended immediately until further review.
-Nevertheless, we received a complaint that Augusta Correctional Center has required at least one visitor using a sanitary napkin to undergo a strip search prior to visitation in October 2018.
+Nevertheless, we received a complaint last month that Buckingham Correctional Center barred from visitation at least one visitor using a sanitary napkin without providing any option by which she demonstrate her lack of contraband.
 This occurred after the suspension of the DOC policy, and even exceeded the bounds of that policy by including a sanitary napkin as a prohibited menstrual product.